Regulatory Clarity For Cryptocurrency

-Given the uncertainty created by unclear definitions, unrelenting innovation and the absence of regulatory clarity, the cryptocurrency market has been left open to fraud and wild speculation.
-This is the negative point of view, at least, and is the main cause of 'drag' on crypto mass-adoption.
+Given the uncertainty created by unclear definitions, unrelenting innovation and the absence of regulatory clarity, the early evolution of the cryptocurrency market has been left open to fraud and wild speculation.
+This negative perspective is the main cause of 'drag' on crypto mass-adoption.

-However, the optimists and believers among us would point out that this unregulated state has led to the emergence of some extremely interesting and progressive projects, which has led to 'real-world' successes.
-Out of chaos comes order and progress!
-This is certainly the dream - but how do we get there?
+Crypto enthusiasts and believers would point out that this unregulated state has led to the emergence of some extremely interesting and progressive projects, which has delivered some 'real-world' success stories.
+Out of chaos comes order and progress, right?

-The SEC, FINMA and IRS are trying to get to grips with this new world, but there is still no clear and defined legal or regulatory framework in place to define the way forward.
-It's also fair to say that, driven by a lack of understanding and the crypto market's 'Wild West' reputation, there are many that rightly or wrongly retain a healthy dose of scepticism.
+The SEC, FINMA and IRS are all trying to get to grips with this brave new world - but there is still no clear and defined legal or regulatory framework in place to define the way forward and provide certainty to potential crypto traders and investors.
+It is also fair to say that, driven by a lack of understanding and the crypto market's 'Wild West' reputation, there are many that rightly or wrongly retain a healthy dose of scepticism.

-The ongoing lack of regulatory clarity is undoubtedly having a negative impact on the rate of adoption for the most viable crypto 'projects'.
+The ongoing lack of regulatory clarity is undoubtedly continuing to have a negative impact on the rate of adoption for the most viable crypto 'projects'.
+You only need to look at the ongoing battle between Ripple and the SEC for evidence of that!

-Conversely, a flash of regulatory certainty would certainly place rocket-boosters on the boots of the more reputable crypto projects and, maybe more importantly, deal a hammer-blow to those less-than-reputable crypto projects.
-This point of regulatory clarity will undoubtedly be a critical moment in the evolution of crypto - a critical 'fork' in the road if you will - and will help sort the wheat from the chaff.
+A flash of regulatory certainty would certainly place rocket-boosters under the boots of the more reputable crypto projects and, maybe more importantly, be a nail in the coffin for those less-than-reputable crypto projects.

-Those pioneering 'projects' at the tip of the crypto sword are leading the way by educating and working with those in positions of power at the world's regulatory bodies.
-This concerted effort is likely to go under-appreciated for the time-being and will be drowned-out by the noise, which is a shame.
+Those pioneering 'projects' at the tip of the crypto sword are leading the way by educating and working with those in positions of power at the world's various regulatory bodies.
+This concerted effort is likely to go under-appreciated for the time-being and will be drowned-out by the noise - which is a shame.
 But hopefully, with the advantage of hindsight, history will be kinder.

 What is a cryptocurrency?